Sleep: How Does Screen Time Affect Sleep Quality?

 Support Your Circadian Rhythm

-Exposure to natural morning light, consistent sleep-wake times, and grounding daily routines can help the body maintain steady internal rhythms despite occasional evening screen use.
+Exposure to natural morning light, consistent sleep-wake times, and grounding daily routines may help the body maintain steadier internal rhythms despite occasional evening screen use.

 Where Supplements Fit Into Sleep Support

-Ayurveda has long emphasised the importance of balancing the nervous system for deeper rest.
-Modern science echoes this with research highlighting the role of adaptogens and botanicals in supporting a healthy stress response.
+Ayurveda has long emphasised the importance of calming the nervous system for deeper rest.

 How vh1be Supports Natural Sleep Balance